Planning Your Trip

 Food & Drink

-Home to some of the world's best restaurants, a growing craft beer scene, and funky art galleries, Indianapolis is quickly becoming one of the coolest cities in the Midwest.
+Home to award-winning restaurants, a growing craft beer scene, and funky art galleries, Indianapolis is quickly becoming one of the coolest cities in the Midwest.
 Add that to the city's already-established and beloved museums, parks, Indianapolis Colts, and world-renowned Indy 500 race, and you've got a city that has a little bit of everything for everyone.

 To help you find the best things Indy has to offer, we've put together a guide to help you plan a trip to Circle City.
 Hoosiers are some of the most welcoming people you will ever meet, so you will feel right at home when you get there.